 Long term loans usually provide a higher borrowing amount with slower and lower monthly repayments, while short term loans cover specific present costs with faster and higher monthly repayment amounts.
 Mortgages are a prime example of long term loans with different options in interest payments, such as fixed-rate and variable-rate.

-Creditors consider credit-worthiness and default risk in approving either long or short term lending.
-A long term loan application with higher principal might be declined based on low credit-worthiness while a short term loan of a smaller amount might be approved, and vice versa.
+Creditors consider credit-worthiness and default risk when underwriting loans.
+A long term loan application with higher principal might be declined based on low credit-worthiness while a cash loan of a smaller amount might be approved, and vice versa.
 Loan criteria differ between lenders so potential borrowers should explore all options to get the best value for their money.